 04 of 13

 The namesake member of the heath family is winter heath (Erica x darleyensis), an evergreen shrub similar in appearance to heather (Calluna spp.).
 Gardeners love the fact that this shrub keeps its pink blooms during the winter, even in a cold area such as New England.
-That's why it's a great idea for a flower bed where the goal is to have something flowering year-round.Continue to 5 of 13 below.
+That is why it is a great idea for a flower bed where the goal is to have something flowering year-round.Continue to 5 of 13 below.

 05 of 13

-You're probably familiar with blue hydrangeas resulting from acidic soil (and changing to pink if grown in alkaline soil).
-The fact that you can change the color of such hydrangeas by adjusting soil pH is an interesting phenomenon, but it doesn't apply to all types of hydrangeas: For some types, the color is set and doesn't change according to soil pH.
+You are probably familiar with blue hydrangeas resulting from acidic soil (and changing to pink if grown in alkaline soil).
+The fact that you can change the color of such hydrangeas by adjusting soil pH is an interesting phenomenon, but it does not apply to all types of hydrangeas: For some types, the color is set and does not change according to soil pH.

-The flower color of oakleaf hydrangea (Hydrangea quercifolia) doesn't change based on soil pH.
+The flower color of oakleaf hydrangea (Hydrangea quercifolia) does not change based on soil pH.
 But this white-flowering shrub, a North-American native, performs just fine in acidic soils.
 Oakleaf hydrangea is especially valued for its wonderful fall foliage.

 06 of 13